NHTSA Database

-A comprehensive analysis of Tesla-related complaints filed with the National Highway Traffic Safety Administration, revealing patterns in safety concerns and technical issues.
+A comprehensive analysis of Tesla-related complaints filed with the National Highway Traffic Safety Administration, revealing patterns in safety concerns, technical issues, and warranty-related failures.

 Complaint Distribution Analysis